ckeditor/ckeditor5-package-generator/packages/ckeditor5-package-generator/lib/templates/README.md

 When the server has been started, the default browser will open the developer sample.
 This can be disabled by passing the `--no-open` option to that command.

+You can also define a language that will translate the created editor by specifying the `--language [LANG]` option.
+It defaults to `'en'`.

 Examples:

 ```bash